-In addition to being highlighted in key college guides, Truman has been featured in The Washington Post, The New York Times, USA Today, The Dallas Morning News, The Kansas City Star and The St. Louis Post-Dispatch.
+In addition to being highlighted by several news magazines, Truman has been featured in The Washington Post, The New York Times, USA Today, The Dallas Morning News, The Kansas City Star and The St. Louis Post-Dispatch.

-Truman State University has a long history of being recognized nationally for its innovative assessment program and its commitment to providing a high-quality liberal arts and sciences education at an affordable price.
+Truman State University has a long history of being recognized nationally by higher education experts for its innovative assessment program and its commitment to providing a high-quality liberal arts and sciences education at an affordable price.
 Truman's program of assessment allows the university to measure the results of the teaching-learning process and to gather critical information on student growth and development to ensure that graduates are prepared for future success.

 Truman's curriculum provides each student, regardless of intended specialization, with a foundation of knowledge appropriate to a traditional liberal arts and sciences education.
-It also requires major field specialization, providing each student with in-depth knowledge and mastery of a discipline.
-This exemplary undergraduate education provides graduates with the knowledge and skills necessary to be successful upon graduation.
-More than 40 percent of Truman's graduates enter graduate and professional schools within six months of their graduation.
+It also requires specialization in a major, providing each student with in-depth knowledge and mastery of a discipline.
+This exemplary undergraduate education provides graduates with the knowledge and skills necessary to be successful on graduation.
+More than 44 percent of Truman's graduates enter graduate and professional schools within six months of their graduation while 55 percent directly enter the workforce.

-Truman's students consistently rank among the highest in their high school graduating classes.
-For example, the middle 50 percent of the fall 2002 class scored between 25 and 30 on the ACT, while the high school grade point average was a 3.75 on a 4.00 scale.
+Truman's students are the brightest and the best in their high school graduating classes.
+For example, 77 percent of Truman's 2004 entering freshman class scored 25 or higher on the ACT examination with 37 percent scoring at the 95th percentile or higher.
+In addition, 71 percent ranked in the top 20 percent of their high school graduating class.
 In addition to their academic abilities, more than 99 percent of the class had leadership roles while in high school.